Top Tips to Protect Your Holiday Cottage This Winter

 Appliances, utilities and plumbing

-- If you need to leave the power on, then unplug all unused electronic equipment to avoid the risk of fire and power surges.
+• If you need to leave the power on, then unplug all unused electronic equipment to avoid the risk of fire and lightning strikes.

-- Empty and clean the fridge/freezer, turn off and leave the doors open.
+• Empty and clean the fridge/freezer, turn it off and leave the doors open.

-- If your property is heated by oil, your supplier should also be able to tell you what additional precautions you should take during very cold weather to prevent oil gelling/freezing and blockages.
+• If your property is heated by oil, make sure there is enough fuel for the winter period.
+Your supplier should also be able to tell you what additional precautions you should take during very cold weather to prevent oil gelling/freezing and blockages.

 Avoiding damp